PrashanthAWS2511/AWS-Deploying-DotNetWebApp-EC2-Linux-CICD/README.md

-1. Credentials will be generated.
+d.
+Credentials will be generated.
 Download the .CSV file by clicking on **Download credentials**

 ![](Images/Aspose.Words.d57fd952-0f64-432a-9794-4f43074846fb.029.png)